RobertGlynWilliams/vee-validate-laravel/README.md

 # Vee Validate for Laravel backend validation
-Extension of vee-validate to support Laravel backend validation
+Simple vue js plugin that makes it easier to show validation errors from Laravel validation by using vee-validate.

 ### Getting Started